 Social Summit: Non-paper by Austria, Bulgaria, Denmark, Estonia, Finland, Ireland, Latvia, Lithuania, Malta, the Netherlands and Sweden

-The Portuguese Presidency will host a Special Social Summit on 7-8 May 2021 in Porto leading into an Informal European Council.
-The Summit will discuss how to give the highest political impetus to the European Pillar of Social Rights and its implementation.
+The Portuguese Presidency hosted a Special Social Summit on 7-8 May 2021 in Porto which led into an Informal European Council.
+The Summit discussed how to give the highest political impetus to the European Pillar of Social Rights and its implementation.

-Given the COVID-19 pandemic with large socioeconomic consequences for all Member States and the upcoming twin digital and green transitions, the Social Summit comes at a timely moment.
-The Action Plan on the Pillar of Social Rights is a welcome contribution to the discussions at the Social Summit.
+Given the COVID-19 pandemic with large socioeconomic consequences for all Member States and the twin digital and green transitions, the Social Summit came at a timely moment.
+The Action Plan on the Pillar of Social Rights was a welcome contribution to the discussions at the Social Summit.

-A non-paper by Austria, Bulgaria, Denmark, Estonia, Finland, Ireland, Latvia, Lithuania, Malta, the Netherlands and Sweden contributes to the discussion, expresses support for the Action Plan and highlights this important initiative to reinvigorate the European Social Model and turn the principles of the Pillar into actions.
+A non-paper by Austria, Bulgaria, Denmark, Estonia, Finland, Ireland, Latvia, Lithuania, Malta, the Netherlands and Sweden contributed to the discussion, expressed support for the Action Plan and highlighted this important initiative to reinvigorate the European Social Model and turn the principles of the Pillar into actions.